This article was originally published on Conetix by Tim Butler. With his kind permission, we are sharing it here for Codeship readers.

 ENTRYPOINT ["/entrypoint.sh"]

-ENTRYPOINT and CMD are probably the two which will confuse you the most, especially if you’re not a heavy Linux user.
-In fact, with a casual read of the documentation, they very much seem like the same thing!
+ENTRYPOINT and CMD are probably the two that will confuse you the most, especially if you’re not a heavy Linux user.
+In fact, after a casual read of the documentation, they very much seem like the same thing!
 However, there are some subtle differences, and they can both be used at the same time.

 CMD